rhatdan/docker/docs/man/docker.1.md

 **-v**=*true*|*false*
   Print version information and quit.
 Default is false.

+**--registry-append**=""
+  Comma separated list of registries to append to default registry.
+Registries will be searched in reverse order.

+**--registry-replace**=""
+Comma separated list of registries to replace the default registry.
+Registries will be searched in reverse order

 **--selinux-enabled**=*true*|*false*
   Enable selinux support.
 Default is false.
 SELinux does not presently support the BTRFS storage driver.